 An optimistic nihilist realizes that he will be forgotten after he’s gone, that the universe is meaningless, but instead of moaning, he acts.

 Essentially, optimistic nihilism allows us to do what is right.
-Allows to move ourselves to a place attuned to our own personal desires.
-It’s not going to be easy, surely going to take a lot of work, but these things always come along when you strive to do the right thing.
+Allows us to move ourselves to a place attuned to our own personal desires.
+It’s not going to be easy, and surely going to take a lot of work, but these things always come along when you strive to do the right thing.